PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 >[!Tip]
 > Again, remember the synchronization time of the NTP service.

 + The tail -f command is used to display the last lines of a file in real time.
-If you use it with Mosquitto, you can monitor the log file of the Mosquitto broker to see current activities and messages.<br/>
+If you use it with Mosquitto, you can monitor the log file of the Mosquitto broker to see current activities and messages.
 ```
 sudo tail -f /var/log/mosquitto/mosquitto.log
 ```